Vacation Cottage

 If such a conversion is a real possibility, the builder might well modify these plans to the extent of including a below-frost-line utility base, through which such water and drain lines are passed.
 This also would provide a solid and ready-made base for furnace and/or fireplace, should they be wanted later.
 Well tiles sunk below frost and brought up to floor level, if well-insulated also will provide adequate pipe protection.

-Such a cold weather modification of the Vacation Cottage could be made efficiently by providing an excavated closed basement room under the bath- areas (see the Page 81 floor plans).
+Such a cold weather modification of the Vacation Cottage could be made efficiently by providing an excavated closed basement room under the bath-kitchen areas (see the Page 81 floor plans).
 Access to the basement room might be from outside or, more convenient for access, by providing stairs down from the porch area.

 A small stove (wood or gas fired) located in this basement room would protect the water and drain pipes when in use and not drained.
 Floor vents would channel the heat also to the bath and kitchen areas.